thomasekdahlN/jeti/README.md

 For the people who love to tinker it is infinitely extensive and changeable in a easy manner in the configuration file pr ecu.
 But the distributed configuration file should be best practise for all others.

 #Installation
-Download Jeti Stuido from http://www.jetimodel.com/en/JETI-Studio-2/
+- Download Jeti Studio from http://www.jetimodel.com/en/JETI-Studio-2/

-Connect transmitter to PC/Mac
+- Connect transmitter to PC/Mac

-Go to menu: Tools => Transmitter Wizard => Lua App Manager.
+- Go to menu: Tools => Transmitter Wizard => Lua App Manager.
 Choose the ECU App and press install.

-Voila
+- Disconnect transmitter from PC/Mac
+- Start Transmitter.
+- Add Application ecu.